Let’s Build a Reactive UI Framework – Part 1: Data Flow

 Calc

-is just a function.
+A Calc is just a function.
 Ideally a pure function:

 let xSquared = Calc(() => x() ** 2)

-observes the value of the Atom
+Notice that this Calc observes the value of the Atom we created

 earlier.

-To get the current value of a Calc
+To get the current value of a Calc, call it like a function:

 xSquared() // => 400

-s can also observe other Calc
+Calcs can also observe other Calcs:

 let xSquaredPlus2 = (() => xSquared() + 2)

-We can peek at a Calc
+We can peek at a Calc without observing it:

 xSquaredPlus2.peek() // => 402